aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

    :width: 955px

-Suppression of SPI1 diverts cells from MEP-related lineages to GMP-related lineages.
+When suppressing the expression of SPI1, we find that cells from MEP-related lineages are diverted to GMP-related lineages.

 .. code:: ipython3